Top 5 Myths

-Obviously, advise to remove Google Services derives from a point to not trust Google which collects a hidden statistics of different granularity.
+Obviously, advice to remove Google Services derives from a point of not trusting Google which collects hidden statistics of different granularity.

-Advice: rely on ecosystem, change ecosystem in the opposite case.
+Advice: rely on the ecosystem, and change the ecosystem in the opposite case.

-Google invests a lot into Android security.
+Google invests a lot in Android security.
 As well as Apple into its own ecosystem.
 Google Play Store is being improved continuously including malware and malicious behavior detection.
-Check the Android Treble Project which brings a modularity and a lot of security hardenings into Android starting from Android 8.0.
+Check the Android Treble Project which brings modularity and a lot of security hardenings into Android starting from Android 8.0.

-Rooting and customizing Android without a deep expertise is rather harmful.
+Rooting and customizing Android without deep expertise is rather harmful.

 Talking about Android Drawer the best security feature there is that mostly all apps have been taken from Google Play.
-Unfortunately, Android Drawer allows to submit third-party applications avoiding Google Play.
+Unfortunately, Android Drawer allows submitting third-party applications avoiding Google Play.

 Choose carefully whom you will trust.